torvalds/linux/Documentation/devicetree/usage-model.rst

 ever appear as children of an I2C bus node.
-Ditto for SPI, MDIO, USB, etc.  The only devices which do not require a specific type of parent device are platform_devices (and amba_devices, but more on that later), which will happily live at the base of the Linux /sys/devices tree.
+Ditto for SPI, MDIO, USB, etc.  The only devices which do not require a specific type of parent device are platform_devices (and amba_devices, but more on that later), which will happily live at the base of the GNU/Linux /sys/devices tree.
 Therefore, if a DT node is at the root of the tree, then it really probably is best registered as a platform_device.

-Linux board support code calls of_platform_populate(NULL, NULL, NULL, NULL) to kick off discovery of devices at the root of the tree.
+GNU/Linux board support code calls of_platform_populate(NULL, NULL, NULL, NULL) to kick off discovery of devices at the root of the tree.
 The parameters are all NULL because when starting from the root of the tree, there is no need to provide a starting node (the first NULL), a